-Unless otherwise specified, different types of textiles should be tested in accordance with Table 3 for pilling.
+Unless otherwise specified, different types of textiles should be tested by Table 3 for pilling.

 (1) The experiment shows that the test results and the actual wearing effect have a better correlation when the number of friction reaches 7000.
-Because rubbing 2000 times to produce the hairball, continue to rub up to 7000 times, maybe worn off.
+Because rubbing 2000 times to produce the hairball, continue to rub up to 7000 times, it may be worn off.

-(2) For fabrics in category 2,3, the friction is not less than 2000 times.
-The pilling grade observed in the evaluation stage of the agreement is 4-5 or more, also can terminate the test before 7000 rubbings (after reaching the specified number of rubbing, regardless of good or bad pilling can terminate the test).
+(2) For fabrics in categories 2 and 3, the friction is not less than 2000 times.
+The pilling grade observed in the evaluation stage of the agreement is 4-5 or more, also can terminate the test before 7000 rubbings (after reaching the specified number of rubbings, regardless of good or bad pilling can terminate the test).